 The Advance Program is based at the McKenzie Creek Campus, 10 kilometres from Horsham on the Henty Highway.
 The program was developed in 1996 to assist students who were disengaged, or at risk of disengaging, from main stream schooling.
 The focus of the program is to provide intensive support to help students reengage in mainstream education.
 The McKenzie Creek site is a nature reserve and covers 11 hectares of natural bushland with the McKenzie Creek forming one boundary of the property.
 The site has excellent facilities and offers students a relaxed, peaceful environment in which to learn and develop.

 The program is for students in Years 7 – 8 ideally, however Grade 6 and Year 9 students will be considered on a case by case basis.
 Up to 20 students attend the Campus full time.
 Usually, the program starts on Day 1 of Term 1 and towards the end of Term 3, students begin a process of being gradually integrated back into Horsham College.
-However, due to not being located at McKenzie Creek due to the rebuilding of the facilities, the program in 2015 will run until the end of the year with reintegration occurring at the beginning of 2016.
-Students will be supported during February and a new group will start in March 2016.

 Students who benefit from the Advance Program are those disengaged, or at risk of disengaging, from education due to a combination of social, emotional, academic and attendance issues.